 Even during sleep, stress is present, and working when your body battery is not fully recovered is difficult, and this is reflected in the data

-in everyday life.
-If you run out of energy, you can't function.
-Recharge before you lose energy.
-This data is truly useful for protecting your health, as it provides evidence that "the body doesn't lie."
+as well.
+If we run out of energy, we can't function.
+Recharge before you run out of energy.
+This is evidence that "the body doesn't lie," and it's really useful for protecting our health.

 When we think of smartwatches, we tend to focus on their log-like use, collecting data during activities and using it to improve our next activities.
 However, after listening to the talk by the two people from Garmin, we realized that there is another way to use them